psohn/DJ-Tuner/README.md

 # DJ-Tuner
-A music GAN using RNNs to generate new video game music
+A music GAN using RNNs to generate new video game music.
+For sample music created from the models, visit: https://soundcloud.com/philip-sohn-411677295/sets/dj-tuner

 # Contributors
 Philip Sohn